jspm

 Can jspm.io be used for Production Apps?

-jspm.io is designed as a highly available production modules CDN, with 99.99% availability, and has been serving modules for over 10 years.
+jspm.io is designed as a highly available production modules CDN, with 99.999% availability.
 Status can be tracked at https://status.jspm.io/.

 See the production workflow in the Getting Started guide for how to use jspm.io in production.